systemkern/contribution-guidelines/CONTRIBUTE.md

 You can find general settings in the `.editorconfig` file as well as IntelliJ specific settings in the file `.editorconfig-idea.xml`.
 Example screenshots can be found at the [bottom](#screenshots) of this document.

+#### Static Imports
+Static imports are used to be used as a default, erspecially if the Type is defined in the same line.
+They can only be ommited to improve readability or prevent compile errors.

 ### Test Code
 **Naming:** When writing tests in koltin we like to make use of the fact, that Kotlin allows Unicode function names.
 This means